4d-go-mobile/sdk/docs/ChoiceListFromCurrentEntityData.md

 ## Input control definition

-The input control manifest.json contains a "choiceList" key [as usual for choice list filled from data store](https://developer.4d.com/go-mobile/docs/project-definition/actions#dynamic-choice-lists), but contain a  new field "currentEntity" set to true.
+The input control manifest.json contains a `choiceList` key [as usual for choice list filled from data store](https://developer.4d.com/go-mobile/docs/project-definition/actions#dynamic-choice-lists), but contain a new key `currentEntity` ( and the value must be `true`)

-"field" will be used to specify the name of the field where choice list are stored.
+`field` will be used to specify the name of the field where choice list are stored. (in the exemple `aChoiceObjectField`, see 4d code)

-("dataClass" is not mandatory, but could help to filter later, and do not propose this input control for an other table)
+(`dataClass` is not mandatory, but could help to filter later to do not propose this input control for an other table)

 ```json
 {